rstudio/vetiver-r/tests/testthat/_snaps/ranger.md

       -- cars3 - <ranger> model for deployment
       A ranger regression model using 10 features

-# error for no ptype_data with ranger
+# error for no prototype_data with ranger

     Code
       vetiver_model(cars_rf, "cars3")
     Condition
       Error in `vetiver_ptype()`:
       !
-No `ptype_data` available to create an input data prototype
+No `prototype_data` available to create an input data prototype
-      * Pass at least one row of training features as `ptype_data`
+      * Pass at least one row of training features as `prototype_data`
       * See the documentation for `vetiver_ptype()`

 # create plumber.R for ranger